DataByRajesh/EquityAlphaEngine/data_pipeline/README.md

 **EquityAlphaEngine** is a UK Equity Analytics Platform that:
 - Fetches financial fundamentals and historical data
 - Computes multi-factor scoring models
-- Caches data locally with expiry control
+- Caches data in an S3 bucket with expiry control
 - Provides an interactive stock screener via Streamlit
 - Sends Gmail alerts on data pipeline events